 These tables are great for being multipurpose and growing with your child.

 When in table and chairs mode they are great for young children to eat at, or use for other activities.

 If you click on the photo you can see the variety of ways you can turn the table and chairs to get many years of function out of them ( #momwin ).

 Small Table with Chairs

 If you have a small table already, but just need the chairs suited to your child’s size, these cube chairs that when rotated at different angles are appropriate for different ages are great.

-Often you can find a second hand kids table that you can modify the leg height pair with weaning chairs to create your weaning table area.
+Often you can find a second hand kids table that you can modify the leg height to pair with weaning chairs to create your weaning table area.

 I’m all about trying to keep things budget friendly, and buying a whole set can be out of budget.
 The chairs are the tricky part to make (from experience).

 How We Built Our Montessori Weaning Table